-The 2021 ANACHEM / SAS Symposium will be held on Thursday, November 11th, 2021 at Burton Manor (www.burtonmanor.net) in Livonia, MI.
-The site is easily accessible from interstate highway I-96.
-This year, we will have two plenary lectures!
-The first plenary lecture will be given by the 2019 recipient of the ANACHEM Award, Dr. Robert Kennedy, Hobart H. Willard Distinguished University Professor of Chemistry and the Chair of the Department of Chemistry at University of Michigan.
-The second plenary lecture will be given by the 2020 recipient of the ANACHEM Award, Dr. Gary Blanchard, Profess of Chemistry at Michigan State University.
-This year’s symposium will also include three oral sessions devoted to research at the academic institutions in our region.
-New this year, there will be a session devoted to advances in analytical chemistry education.
+The 2022 ANACHEM / SAS Symposium will be held on Thursday, November 10th, 2022 at Burton Manor (www.burtonmanor.net) in Livonia, MI.
+The site is easily accessible from interstate highway, I-96.
+A plenary lecture will be given by the 2021 recipient of the ANACHEM Award, Dr. Mark E. Meyerhoff, the Philip J. Elving Professor of Chemistry at the University of Michigan.
+An award session with invited speakers will be presented in his honor.
+This year’s symposium will also include four oral sessions devoted to research at the academic institutions in our region.
+Additionally, our academia colleagues will be holding an interactive oral session exploring industry perspectives, academic curriculum requirements, and strategies for strengthening our region’s excellent analytical chemistry education.
 The sessions are described in more detail below.
 An instrument exhibit, two educational workshops, and a poster session are also important parts of this annual symposium on chemical analysis.
-A preliminary outline is included below.
+A preliminary outline of the Symposium and more details are included below.
 Register online in advance for a discounted rate.
 For more information, contact program@ANACHEM.org.

 ACADEMIC RESEARCH ORAL SESSIONS